FlyJingFish/AndroidAOP/docs/AndroidAopReplaceClass.md

 - The second method not only replaces the new class name, but also calls back to the method.
 The object returned here will also replace the newly created object (the difference between the two is whether the return type is empty)

 - The third method is different from the first two in that it **does not replace the new class name**, but calls back to the method.
 The object returned here will replace the newly created object.
 And the defined parameter must be one and only one type defined by @AndroidAopReplaceClass, and the return type cannot be null

+- The fourth type is different from the first three in that it **will neither replace the new class name nor have an object callback**, you need to manually create this object.
+Its advantage is that it gets all the parameters for creating the object before the object is created, so that you can modify the parameters in advance and then create the object, **so its advantage is that it has a pre-effect**

 - The function defined by @AndroidAopReplaceNew has one and only one parameter, and the parameter type can be any type except the basic type